Chasen-Jeffries/ColLab_App/README.md

 - Storing and access posts on profile pages (*Name*)

 #### Iteration 2:
-3. As a user, I want to be able to connect with potential collaborators.
+3. As a user, I want to be able to browse other research ideas that I align with my interests and skills.
-- Front end user interface for adding friends & viewing friendslist (*Name*)
+- Front end user interface for browsing posts, bulletin-board style (*Name*)
-- Back end API for friending & friend list (*Name*)
+- Back end API for browsing posts (*Name*)
-- Accessing profiles for friending (*Name*)
+- Accessing posts on browse page (*Name*)

 ### Milestone 2.0 Project Requirements tasks and group member allocation

 #### Milestone 2.0 Features:
-- Browsing page
+- User connection
 - Search page
 - Search results page

 ### Project Requirements tasks and group member allocation:
-1. As a user, I want to be able to browse other research ideas that I align with my interests and skills.
+1. As a user, I want to be able to connect with potential collaborators.
-- Front end user interface for browsing posts, bulletin-board style (*Name*)
+- Front end user interface for adding friends & viewing friendslist (*Name*)
-- Back end API for browsing posts (*Name*)
+- Back end API for friending & friend list (*Name*)
-- Accessing posts on browse page (*Name*)
+- Accessing profiles for friending (*Name*)

 2. As a user, I want to be able to search other research ideas based on a topic, keyword, username, or field.
 - Front end user interface for searching page and results page (*Name*)